-Fearne delves into the subject of Happiness through chatting to inspiring individuals who have either made a change in their own lives or who help people every day to find a different way of looking at life.
+Fearne delves into the subject of Happiness through chatting to individuals who have either made a change in their own lives or who help people find a different way of looking at life.
 Something about her interview style has sent my mind into a spin.
 If you haven’t already, listen to it immediately and thank me later.

 One that particularly sticks in my mind is when she interviews yoga inspiration Zephyr Wildman who sadly lost her husband to cancer.
 In the interview, Zephyr speaks candidly with Fearne about dealing with her grief whilst managing to keep it real and gain self-awareness.
 She spoke about changing her friend circles and being accountable for her feelings.
 And most importantly knowing yourself and knowing when to say NO.

 Her circumstances were, of course, a lot more extreme than my own but I still found her way of healing herself from mental trauma very helpful to my own issues.